 Answer:

 The paper suggests that the proposed determinant, determinant-ratio or change-ratio models for POLSAR also include the traditional models for SAR intensity, SAR intensity-ratio and SAR change-ratio.
-Thus their usage pattern can be learned from the practical use of these SAR models.
-Still a new paragraph (page ???) is inserted illustrating different possible usage of the proposed models.
+Thus their usage pattern follows the practical use of these existing SAR models.
+Still, to clarify further, a new paragraph has been included which illustrates some different uses of the proposed models.

 Comment: